 - Motorbiking.
 From Ho Chi Minh to Nha Trang is roughly a three-five day ride.
 On the way, stop in Dalat and discover the outdoor activities and waterfall routes.
-Or, from Nha Trang you can venture out to Buon Ma Thuot and get to know this amazing coffee region of Vietnam.

 - Nightlife.
 Nha Trang is the place for backpackers to party on the coast of Vietnam.
 Live D.J.’s tearing it up to locals and tourists alike can be found all night at the Sailing Club.
 Friends are found at Amigos Whiskey Bar, and fantasies come to life down The Rabbit Hole.
 Check our related post on Top Nha Trang Nightlife for a full list of the action.

 - Tourist Attractions.
 Beaches, beaches, beaches, while you’re here enjoy some sun on the beautiful beaches.
 Tran Phu & Nha Trang Beach are the closest to the city.
 To feel like a kid, Vinpearl Land is an amusement park on an island just off the coast near Nha Trang.
 Pools, rides, 5-star hotel, it’s all here.

 A night of partying at Sailing Club Nha Trang.